AsyaAndKo/Correct-Context-test-task/README.md

 Going straight by [localhost:8000/api/api](url) will lead you to django rest framework api (since i have some problems with postman-echo endpoint such as Acces-Control-Allow-Origin and I can't deal with it by myself :p )

 Nevertheless, have fun!
-(And ask me whenever you straggle with any troubles)
+(And feel free to ask me whenever you straggle with any troubles)